 Rider: Joe Yorke

 Big Red was a rangy 11-year-old chestnut by Final Court.
-Originally part of a full New Zealand show jumping team for Montreal, he and Joe became our sole equestrian representatives there, as Red was only horse to withstand a blood disorder that swept through the ranks in the team’s pre-Games UK base.
+Originally part of a full New Zealand show jumping team for the Montreal Olympics, he and Joe became our sole equestrian representatives there, as Red was only horse to withstand a blood disorder that swept through the ranks in the team’s pre-Games UK base.
 The pair had been in brilliant form, gaining Olympic selection as a result of numerous wins and placings, including Horse of the Year and the Pilmer Plate for puissance in 1974, and the Norwood Gold Cup in 1975.
 Ridden by Harvey Wilson, Red also won the Victorian show jumping champs.
 He was full of personality and a great favourite with spectators.

 Although he managed at least one superb Table A victory in the UK, Red was plagued with on-and-off lameness in the Games lead-up; this caused several breaks in his preparation.
 Occasional slight swelling and limping were the only symptoms, and, when the time came, he was declared fit to tackle Montreal’s huge track.